openhab/openhabian/docs/openhabian.md

 openHABian is designed to reliably run 24 hours a day, seven days a week.
 That's a complex challenge involving hardware, software and operational procedures.
 This is the right time to prepare your system for disasters such as getting hit by hardware outages or the SD card wear-out/corruption problem.

-Preparing for hardware breakage is the challenge that is the most easy one to overcome with common-off-the-shelf hardware that is known to work as a drop-in replacement the very moment you will be in need of it (i.e. when your smart home server just died).
+Preparing for hardware breakage is the challenge that is the most easy one to overcome with common-off-the-shelf hardware that is known to work as a drop-in replacement the very moment you will be in need of (e.g. when your smart home server just died).

 ::: tip get your spare hardware ready
 Order **spare** pieces of *all* hardware components your home automation relies on to work.
 At a minimum, that's the computer itself and another storage medium.
 Have it ready for use *on site*, unboxed, mounted and tested to be working.
 :::

-HEADS UP: that statement applies to EVERY hardware setup, even if you run openHAB in some virtualization environment on a $$$ x86 server rackmounted in your basement.
+**HEADS UP:** that statement applies to EVERY hardware setup, even if you run openHAB in some virtualization environment on some $$$ x86 server rackmounted in your basement.
 For our recommended hardware setup that means getting another Raspberry Pi (same model), 2 more SD cards and a power supply (in case of emergency, a smartphone charger will also do).

 That being said, openHABian has a number of built in software features we borrowed from professional data center operations.